perun-network/perun-eth-demo/README.md

 ## Demo

-The currently only sub-command is `demo`, which starts the CLI node.
+Currently, the only available sub-command of _perun-eth-demo_ is `demo`, which starts the CLI node.
 The node's configuration file can be chosen with the `--config` flag.
 Two sample configurations `alice.yaml` and `bob.yaml` are provided.
 A default network configuration for Alice and Bob is provided in file `network.yaml`.